thutasann/dotnet-core-features/data-structure-algo/README.md

 # Data Structure and Algorithms

-In this section, C# DSA will be included days by days.
+In this section, C# DSA will be included.

 ## Topics Included